EricDriussi/website/content/en/posts/zoom.md

 Remember that lack of encryption from earlier?
 There technically was encryption going on...
 Just between their clients and their servers.
 Soooo...
-Zoom says they [didn't](https://www.consumerreports.org/privacy/zoom-tightens-privacy-policy-says-no-user-videos-analyzed-for-ads/) (big surprise), but they are fully capable of collecting user data (including, video stream, audio stream, names, chat...
+Zoom says they [didn't](https://www.consumerreports.org/privacy/zoom-tightens-privacy-policy-says-no-user-videos-analyzed-for-ads/) (big surprise), but they are fully capable of collecting user data (including video stream, audio stream, names, chat...
 The whole lot) since they keep the encryption keys for themselves.

 ![ours](../../../images/bugs-bunny.jpeg)